lawrence-matsuoka/hexfml/README.md

 # HexFML

+[Hex](https://en.wikipedia.org/wiki/Hex_(board_game)) is a finite, 2-player perfect information game, and an abstract strategy game.
+Players attempt to connect opposite sides of a (traditionally) 11x11 rhombus-shaped board made of hexagonal cells.
+This an application where you can play Hex written in C++ using SFML.

 The etymology behind HexFML has nothing to do with the acronym fml and it's meaning that you may or may not know (but it would reflect my dev experience throughout this learning experience).
 The name is derived from Hex + SFML and combined into HexFML.
 I really enjoyed my combinatorial game theory class this semester and I want to explore C++ applications such as embedded and game dev, so I decided to recreate the board game Hex.
 This was one of the games we studied in class and my prof's "addiction", so it seemed like a suitable candidate.

 Disclaimer: This is by no means an analysis of Hex and certainly the messiest code C++ code me or anyone else has ever written.